TomNicholas/FROST/README.md

 **Q: Shouldn't we decentralize the storage of the actual data too?**

-Sure, if you like.
+A: Sure, if you like.
 It's possible to do that with [OSN](https://www.openstoragenetwork.org/) pods or even cryptographically securely with [IPFS](https://ipfs.tech/).
 But that's a _separate layer_ from what FROST is concerned with.
 FROST only catalogs _references_ (i.e. URLs) to where the data exists, and decentralizes the network of records of where the data actually lives.
 The actual data is stored outside of the network, for example in some organization's S3 bucket.
 The storage layer is therefore configurable, with the only requirement being that the location of the data and metadata can be expressed as a single public URL.

 ### License